ehmicky/string-byte-length/README.md

 ## String.codePointAt()

 [`String.codePointAt()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/codePointAt)
-can be used on each character.
-The UTF-8 byte length can be guessed from the resulting codepoint.
+can be used on each character to compute its UTF-8 byte length based on the resulting codepoint.

 This works on all platforms and is fast on small strings.
 However, it is slower